Recipes

 It happens every year.
 People want Bottega Cafe and Chez Fonfon's famous coconut and pecan cake for their holiday dessert.
 And if you order early, it can happen.
 But many procrastinators wait until the last minute and some even ask me if I can get one for them.
 How about this instead?
 Try baking it at home.
 Thank you, Frank Stitt for sharing the recipe with us at Birmingham Restaurants.

-Bottega’s chefs, Frank Stitt and John Rolen make pasta a delicacy.
+Bottega’s chef, Frank Stitt makes pasta a delicacy.

 By Jan Walsh